 Several hardware settings are made through the use of jumper caps to connect jumper pins (JP) on the motherboard.
-See motherboard layout on page 10 for locations of jumpers.
-The jumper settings will be described numerically such as [----], [1-2], [2-3] for no connection, connect pins 1&2, and connect pins 2&3 respectively.
-Pin 1 for our motherboards is always on top or on the left or on the left or on when holding the motherboard with the keyboard connector away from yourself.
+See motherboard layout for locations of jumpers.
+The jumper settings will be described numerically, such as [----], [1-2], [2-3] for no connection, connect pins 1&2, and connect pins 2&3, respectively.
 A "1" is written besides pin 1 on jumpers with three pins.
-The jumpers will also be shown graphically such as of to connect pins 1&2 and of to connect pins 2&3.
-Jumpers with two pins will be shown as of for Short (On) and of for Open (Off).
+The jumpers will also be shown graphically such as to connect pins 1&2 and for Connect pins 2&3.
+Jumpers with two pins will be shown as for Short (On) and for Open (Off).
 For manufacturing simplicity, the jumpers may be sharing pins from other groups.
 Use the diagrams in this manual instead of following the pin layout on the board.
 Settings with two jumper numbers require that both jumpers be moved together.
-To connect the pins, simply place a plastic jumper cap over the two pins as diagramed.
+To connect the pins, simply place a plastic jumper cap over the two pins as diagrammed.

 WARNING!
-Computer motherboards and expansion cards contain very delicate Integrated Circuit (IC) chips.
+Computer motherboards, baseboards and components, such as SCSI cards, contain very delicate Integrated Circuit (IC) chips.
 To protect them against damage from static electricity, you should follow some precautions whenever you work on your computer.